Smoothpine/Photogenic-api/README.md

 # Photogenic-api
-The back-end portion of my face recognition app.
+The back-end portion of the face recognition app.